bubasti/jQuery-Hex-Input/README.md

  * **value**: Hex String or Number
  * **digits**: Default: 8, Total number of digits to show in the Hex String and Exploded Hex Inputs
  * **zero_based**: Default: true, A boolean to have the labels start at 0
- * **spinner**: Default: true, A boolean to make the default input a jQuery 1.9 Spinner Widget
+ * **spinner**: Default: true, A boolean to make the default input a jQuery 1.9 Spinner Widget.
+Spinner is currently only supported for digits < 15.
  * **spinner_opts**: Default: {}, pass options onto the creation of the spinner.
      Cannot override 'min', which is 0 by default Cannot override 'max', which is determined by 'digits'